 Choosing this option protects you from the possibility of not being allowed to return to the US, which often results when being removed by a judge in an immigration court.

-By opting for a voluntary dismissal, you are allowed to leave the country on your own terms.
+By opting for voluntary dismissal, you are allowed to leave the country on your own terms.
 You are also granted a deadline that can be as long as 120 days, giving you time to resolve personal, professional, or financial matters before you leave.

 This can help you provide support to family members and loved ones while making any living arrangements needed to ensure their wellbeing.